Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: A Unified End-User-Centric Study

-\textbf{Temporal shift is pervasive.} The inherent non-stationarity of natural ecosystems causes both the background context (vegetation, illumination, weather) and the animal population distributions to undergo profound shifts between consecutive intervals, as illustrated in \cref{dist_shift_demo}.
+\textbf{Temporal shift is pervasive.} The inherent non-stationarity of natural ecosystems causes both the background context (vegetation, illumination, weather) and the animal population distributions to undergo profound shifts between consecutive intervals, as illustrated in \cref{dist_shift_demo} (Top).
 To formally quantify the \textit{animal class distribution shift} between consecutive intervals, we propose the Temporal Class Distribution Shift (TCDS) metric for a specific camera trap.
 For class $c$ at interval $j$, let the normalized class frequency be $p_j^{c} = \frac{n_j^{c}}{\sum_{k} n_j^{k}}$, where $n_j^{c}$ is the sample count of class $c$ in interval $j$.
 We can define:

 TCDS captures the average magnitude of temporal shift in class distributions across all consecutive intervals for a camera trap.
-As illustrated in \cref{dist_shift_demo} (Bottom), this metric effectively quantifies class distribution shifts across example camera traps, where higher TCDS values correspond to greater temporal shifts.
-Unfortunately, a substantial fraction of the camera traps exhibit exceptionally high TCDS values (\cref{fig:streamtrap_stat}).
-Thus, a model that achieves high accuracy on the current interval is fundamentally not guaranteed to maintain that performance when confronted with the drastically shifted data distributions of future intervals.
+As illustrated in \cref{dist_shift_demo} (Bottom), this metric quantifies class distribution shifts across camera traps, where higher TCDS values correspond to stronger temporal shifts.
+Unfortunately, a substantial fraction of the camera traps exhibit exceptionally high TCDS values (\cref{fig:stat_and_eval_protocal}a).
+Thus, a model that achieves high accuracy on the current interval can't guarantee to remain strong when confronted with the drastically shifted data distributions of future intervals.

-\textbf{Compounding effects.} These two primary drivers (severe data imbalance and profound temporal shifts) become entangled in practice.
-They create a compounding effect that renders continual adaptation exceptionally difficult during real-world streaming evaluations.
-This diagnosis motivates the need for an effective, robust recipe that enables end-users to maintain reliably accurate models in dynamic environments.
+\textbf{Compounding effects.} Severe data imbalance and temporal distribution shift are entangled in practice.
+Together, they make streaming adaptation substantially more challenging than standard in-domain fine-tuning: models must learn from scarce and imbalanced observations while also generalizing to future intervals whose species distributions may differ significantly from the past.
+This diagnosis motivates the need for robust adaptation recipes that help end-users maintain reliable model performance in dynamic deployment environments.

-\subsection{Practical Recipes for Robust Adaptation.}
+\subsection{Practical Recipes for Robust Adaptation}

-In this section, we explore machine learning techniques that can overcome the adaptation challenges discussed above, ultimately establishing a practical and effective "first-to-try" adaptation recipe for end-users.
+We next investigate practical techniques for addressing the adaptation challenges identified above.
+Our goal is to establish an effective ``first-to-try'' recipe that end-users can apply when adapting foundation models to camera-trap deployments.